The best Cricut machines

 Reasons to avoid

-The Cricut Explore 3 is one of the best value machines and a recently released successor to the Cricut Explore Air 2.
+30-second review: The Cricut Explore 3 is one of the best value machines and a recently released successor to the Cricut Explore Air 2.
 The main difference between them is that the Explore 3 allows you to work with Cricut's new Smart Materials, so you can cut projects without the need for a cutting mat.
 You also get a larger portable trimmer and a roll holder.
 This means that, like with the Cricut Maker 3 (number one on our list), you can make cuts up to 12 ft (3.6 m) long in one go.

-There are some caveats, as we found in our Cricut Explore 3 review.
-First, the Cricut Explore 3 cuts 100 materials, while the Cricut Maker 3 and its older model, the Cricut Maker, can cut up to 300 materials.
-Also, for design fans, the Cricut Explore 3 only comes in mint green, but expect more colours to come.
-Our review states that this is "the perfect cutting machine for new crafters".
+Design and performance: The Cricut Explore 3 cuts 100 materials, while the Cricut Maker 3 and its older model, the Cricut Maker, can cut up to 300 materials.
+To my mind, this makes Cricut Explore 3 the ideal middle machine in Cricut's craft line-up.
+It can cut enough materials to be competitive while also supporting Smart Materials, which the older Cricut Maker doesn't support.
+As our reviewer stated, this is "the perfect cutting machine for new crafters".

-Read more in our Cricut Explore 3 review.
+Read more: Cricut Explore 3 review.

 Best Cricut machine for papercrafts